kurganpsp/personal-website/Introduction_to_Threejs.md

 Points are locations in space.
 Vectors are displacements in space.

-Lots of Three.js constructors take Vector3 objects as arguments, including the Box3 below.
+Lots of Three.js constructors take *Vector3* objects as arguments, including the *Box3* below.

 # Box3
 This class represents a cuboid (3D box).
 Its main purpose is to get the bounding box of other objects — that is, the smallest possible cuboid that a 3D object could fit in.
-Every Box3 is aligned to the world x , y and z axes.
+Every *Box3* is aligned to the world *x* , *y* and *z* axes.

-Here’s how to create a box using a Vector3:
+Here’s how to create a box using a *Vector3*:

 ```js
     const vect = new THREE.Vector3(1, 1, 1);